CalebJohn/joplin-rich-markdown/README.md

 This is disabled by default.

+## Align Lists
+Lists that get wrapped will have the wrap match the indentation of the list element.

+This is enabled by default.

 ## Extra CSS
 Some additional CSS classes have been added to further enable customization through [userchrome.css](https://joplinapp.org/#custom-css).
 Available classes are detailed below.